Cancel anytime

 Core Business Areas

-- Education: Kaplan, Inc. provides diverse educational services, including test preparation, professional training, and higher education programs.
-Kaplan serves students and professionals globally.
+- Education: Kaplan, Inc. offers a wide range of educational services, including test preparation, professional training, and higher education programs.

 Leadership and Structure